SalomePlatform/adao/doc/en/intro.rst

 The aim of the ADAO module is **to help using data assimilation or optimization methodology, in conjunction with other modules or simulation codes, in Python** [Python]_ **or SALOME context** [Salome]_.
-The ADAO module provides a simple interface to some standard algorithms of data assimilation or optimization, as well as test or verification ones.
-It allows integration of their use in a Python or SALOME study.
-Calculation or simulation user modules have to provide one or more specific calling methods in order to be callable in the Python or SALOME framework.
-All the SALOME modules can be used through Python or YACS integration.
+It provides a simple interface to many robust and powerful data assimilation or optimization algorithms, with or without reduction, as well as testing and verification aids.
+It allows to integrate these tools in a Python or SALOME study.

-Its main objective is **to provide the use of standard and robust data assimilation or optimization methods, in an efficient way, while remaining easy to setup, and providing a simplified path to help the implementation**.
-For the end user, who has previously collected information on his physical problem, the environment allows him to have an approach focused on simply declaring this information to build a valid ADAO case, to evaluate it, and to draw the physical results he needs
+Its main objective is to **provide the use of standard and robust data assimilation or optimization methods, in a usual numerical simulation study approach, in an efficient way, while remaining easy to setup, and by providing a simplified approach to help the implementation**.
+For the end user, who has previously collected information on his physical problem, the environment allows him to have an approach centered on the simple declaration of this information to build a valid ADAO case, to then evaluate it, and to get the physical results he needs.

-The module covers a wide variety of practical applications, in a robust way, allowing real engineering applications, but also quick experimental methodology setup to be performed.
-Its methodological and numerical scalability give way to extend its applied domain.
-It is based on usage of other Python or SALOME modules, in particular YACS and EFICAS if they are available, and on usage of a generic underlying data assimilation library.
+The module covers a wide variety of practical applications, in a robust way, allowing for real world engineering applications, and also for performing quick methodological experimentation.
+It is based on the use of other Python or SALOME modules, in particular YACS and EFICAS if available, and on the use of an underlying generic data assimilation library and tools.
+The computational or simulation user modules must provide one or more specific calling methods in order to be callable in the Python or SALOME framework.
+In the SALOME environment, all native modules can be used through integration in Python or YACS.